kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/example1-subs/example1-stage-4.md

 let tries=1
 while ! curl http://localhost:8096 &> /dev/null; do
   if (( tries >= 30 )); then
-    echo "The common workload failed to come up on guilder!" >&2 exit 10 fi let tries=tries+1
+    echo 'The common workload failed to come up on guilder!' >&2 exit 10 fi let tries=tries+1